The Sky Stone

 Chinese artisans were carving Turquoise more than 3000 years ago.
 And Turquoise is the national gem of Tibet, prized above other stones for its power to guarantee health, good fortune, and protection from evil.

-Turquoise holds special significance in Native American Indian culture.
-Native American Indians had as many words for Turquoise as they had languages, most of which translated as the “sky stone” evoking the sky-blue shade of the stone.
-Turquoise was also referred to as the “stone of life”, as many Native American Indians believed it to be a living mineral because of its ability to change colours depending on its environment.
+Turquoise holds special significance in Native American culture.
+Native Americans had as many words for Turquoise as they had languages, most of which translated as the “sky stone” evoking the sky-blue shade of the stone.
+Turquoise was also referred to as the “stone of life”, as many Native Americans believed it to be a living mineral because of its ability to change colours depending on its environment.

 The Navajo stored Turquoise in baskets or hung them from the ceiling to protect their families from evil.
 And Navajo warriors brought the stone into battle to protect them from harm.
 In times of drought, Navajo shamans would throw Turquoise into a river and pray to the Gods for rain.